solarisDigitalAssets/docs/docs/API_Guide.md

 ## Filtering

-Endpoints that list resources support filtering, in order to get the desired resulset.
+Endpoints that list resources support filtering, in order to get the desired result set.
 At the moment the filtering scheme only supports exact matches (state = $SOME_STATE) or collection ranges (state IN ($POSSIBLE_STATES)), at the moment we do not support operational filters (>, <, <=, >=).